How to Open a Bank Account in the UK: The Easy Way 2026

 The amount of time it takes to open a UK bank account will depend on the provider you pick and the way you apply.
 Your account will need to be verified before use – which can often be done instantly, particularly if you’re applying in a branch or with a provider that offers video verification.
 However, for some banks, the verification process may take a day or two – or longer if you’ve got non-standard documents which need additional checks.

-What are the types of bank accounts in the UK
+What are the types of bank accounts in the UK?

 If you’re opening a UK bank account from Australia you may be offered a non-resident or expat account, which is designed for individuals who don’t live in the UK at the time of applying.
-Non-resident accounts can come with limitations compared to regular bank accounts, and may also have higher fees – double check the options available to you before you choose.
+Non-resident accounts can come with limitations compared to bank accounts, and may also have higher fees – double check the options available to you before you choose.

 If you’re eligible for a UK resident account, your options are likely to include a current account or a savings account.
 It’s useful to know that the account options, features and fees in the UK can be quite different to those you’ll find in Australia, so you’ll need to read over all the details carefully.